tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 Beside support for modifiers like ctrl or alt the input handler provides also a construct called "context".
 A key command without a context will always work.
 By providing a context the key will only work if the current context is the same.
 Switching the context is done by using `set_context` instead of `command`.
 Visually a context implements something like a menu and its submenus.

+Mouse buttons and modifies can also be combined.

     keys:

         default_context: <string representing an id>